homanchou/thexr/README.md

 # Thexr

+Problem with mic "muted" | "unmuted" as a component, is that sending this :set command will cause snapshot to save it because snapshot only resists member join, leaves, movements thus far

+-> this idea of members not being part of the snapshot, and membership keeping everything related to members, makes it seems like the command should have a hint that this is a user entity?

+otherwise we should treat all entities the same....

 Problem with sequencer and also whiteboard
   -> A. DELTA: msg msg should be small like a delta (just the brush stroke or diff) -> B. FULL state of thing: else msg is the entire new mesh, sequence or image